Frequently Asked Questions

 Do you see children, couples, or families?

-Dr. Pearson works exclusively with individual adults (18+).
-She does not see children, adolescents, couples, or families.
-This allows her to focus on specialized evidence-based treatments for trauma, anxiety, mood disorders, health-related challenges, and adjustment concerns.
-When appropriate, she provides referrals to trusted colleagues who work with children, families, or couples.
+I work exclusively with individual adults (18+), and do not see children, adolescents, couples, or families.
+This allows me to focus on specialized evidence-based treatments for trauma, anxiety, mood disorders, health-related challenges, and adjustment concerns.
+When appropriate, I provide referrals to trusted colleagues who work with children, families, or couples.

 What if therapy feels uncomfortable?

 Evidence-based therapy can sometimes feel challenging—especially exposure-based approaches, which involve facing avoided memories, thoughts, or situations.
-Dr. Pearson works collaboratively and ensures therapy moves at a safe, thoughtful pace.
+I work collaboratively and ensure therapy moves at a safe, thoughtful pace.
 Many clients find that the initial discomfort gives way to relief and greater confidence as they build skills and make progress.

 Where do sessions take place?

-All sessions are conducted exclusively via secure telehealth, accessible to clients in Washington, DC and participating PSYPACT states.
+All sessions are conducted exclusively via secure telehealth, accessible to clients in Washington, DC, Texas and participating PSYPACT states.
 This makes it easier for busy professionals and parents to access therapy without commuting.